jasonsbeer/Amiga-N2630/README.md

 <img src="/Images/n2630exp-small.png">
 The N2630 is a Motorolla 68030 CPU card with additional RAM and IDE device port for the Amiga 2000 family of computers.
-It is installed in the CPU slot where it immediately upgrades the system to a 68030 processor with FPU, up to 264 megabytes of Fast RAM, and an ATA/IDE port.
+It is installed in the CPU slot where it immediately upgrades the system to a 68030 processor with FPU, up to 264 megabytes of Fast RAM, and an IDE port.
 The N2630 is intended to be an evolution of the A2630 card.

 <p align="center"><img src="/Images/N2630MED.png" width="750"></p>